Skip to main content

 “This will also ensure you’re not confusing customers with multiple discounts that aren’t applicable during this time,” Le adds.

-20. Take the opportunity to test
+22. Take the opportunity to test

-“In the sprint to plan, produce, and launch all of your BFCM campaigns and assets, many marketers often forget that this time of year is a huge opportunity for testing and learning.
-Triple the site traffic means triple the sample size for A/B testing,” points out Tessa Mu, CEO of Plot.
+“In the sprint to plan, produce, and launch all of your BFCM campaigns and assets, many marketers often forget that this time of year is a huge opportunity for testing and learning,” points out Tessa Mu, CEO of Plot.
+“Triple the site traffic means triple the sample size for A/B testing.”

 “Use this week to set up some conversion and engagement rate optimization experiments,” Mu suggests.
-“It doesn’t have to be intense—every bit of learning (e.g., changing this button color leads to a 10% increase in email sign-ups) can have exponential and measurable impact.”
+“It doesn’t have to be intense—every bit of learning (e.g., “Changing this button color leads to a 10% increase in email sign-ups”) can have exponential and measurable impact.”

-21. Pause smart sending
+23. Pause smart sending

 Small improvements lead to big Black Friday successes

 Use this checklist as a resource to comb through the last-minute details of your BFCM marketing strategy, and give yourself the peace of mind you deserve going into the holiday shopping season.
+And remember, with a platform purpose-built for B2C like Klaviyo, you can unify your data, personalize every customer interaction across channels, and act on insights in real time, all without added complexity.

 Related content